 Contract expiry without any system prompts — increased unmanaged spend

-The Solution: The client was using the GEP SMART unified source-to-pay platform.
+The Solution: The client was using the GEP SMART unified procurement software.
 GEP developed the innovative “Contract Planning Bot” and provided this functionality to the client.
 Client users now get regular notifications about contracts due for renewal, allowing procurement teams a good lead time to look for alternative suppliers that can offer better pricing, or to renegotiate existing contracts.
 Now, the automated project request forms get flipped into projects to renew or amend contracts — addressing the issue of expiring contracts going unnoticed.